roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-18 ****** byJust_Plain_Bob© As usual mom left at ten and also as usual Marcus followed her out.
+As usual mom left at ten and also as usual Marcus followed her out.
 When he came back I gave him a questioning look and got a negative headshake.
 I wondered if somehow I could set up a one on one with mom for him.
 I know it was silly, but I felt that I owed him for the unforgettable experience that I'd had with his wife.
 And his daughter.

  +++++++++++++++++++++